 Rangers score trio of runs without hits, beat Padres 4-3

-Texas Rangers' Delino DeShields jogs home past San Diego Padres catcher Luis Torrens to score during the seventh inning of a baseball game, Wednesday, May 10, 2017, in Arlington, Texas.
-Texas Rangers' Delino DeShields jogs home past San Diego Padres catcher Luis Torrens to score during the seventh inning of a baseball game, Wednesday, May 10, 2017, in Arlington, Texas.
+Delino DeShields scored the tiebreaking run on a throwing error in the seventh inning and the Texas Rangers beat the San Diego Padres 4-3 Rangers score trio of runs without hits, beat Padres 4-3 Delino DeShields scored the tiebreaking run on a throwing error in the seventh inning and the Texas Rangers beat the San Diego Padres 4-3 Check out this story on USATODAY.com: https://usat.ly/2pza1VS Texas Rangers' Delino DeShields jogs home past San Diego Padres catcher Luis Torrens to score during the seventh inning of a baseball game, Wednesday, May 10, 2017, in Arlington, Texas.
+ARLINGTON, Texas - Delino DeShields took two hard steps toward home plate.

 Add your comments below